 Finding Penticton hiking trails

-Living in Penticton for over three years now, JR and I have explored the southern Okanagan pretty extensively and still continue to find new trails.
+Living in Penticton for 7+ years, JR and I have explored the southern Okanagan pretty extensively and still continue to find new trails.

 KVR Trail: McCulloch Trestle